 Washington was finally able to face the man who had raped her and left her for dead.
 She said to him: “You’re truly a piece of evil.
 You’re a Satan representative… You’re right up there with Manson.”

-After this look at Lonnie Franklin, the Grim Sleeper, check out another slippery serial killer officials believed — mistakenly— had been reformed, Jack Unterweger.
-Then, pay your respects to each of Ted Bundy’s forgotten victims.
+After this look at Lonnie Franklin, the Grim Sleeper, check out another slippery serial killer officials believed — mistakenly — had been reformed, Jack Unterweger.
+Then, learn the tragic stories of Ted Bundy’s forgotten victims.